 In 80% of cases this is caused by it either being too cold, too much watering or a combination of both.
 Keep above the minimum recommended temperature and reduce the amount of water you give, or wait longer before giving it some more.
 In the other 20% of cases, the yellowing leaves are just the natural shedding of old leaves and is nothing to worry about.

-If the yellow appears in random patches the culprit is likely bright sunlight.
-If the yellow is appearing with brown spots and new growth is very small and dark then underwatering is indicated.
+If the yellow appears in random patches the culprit is likely harsh sunlight.
+Another possibility is if the yellow is appearing with brown spots then it could be underwatering.

-The final most likely cause is underfeeding.
-Small pots with no fertiliser while restricting the growth will eventually cause the Swiss Cheese Plant to suffer.
-If you don't want to (or can't) repot, then feeding sparingly every couple of months and you should start to see an improvement.
+The final most likely cause of yellow leaves is underfeeding.
+Small pots with no fertiliser, while restricting the growth, will eventually cause the Swiss Cheese Plant to suffer.
+If you don't want to (or can't) repot your plant, then feed sparingly every couple of months and you should start to see an improvement.

-In general the only beautiful roots you find on houseplants that you actually want to see, are those of the Moth Orchid, so having roots appear higher up on Monstera stems might not be your cup of tea.
+In general the only beautiful roots you find on houseplants that you actually want to see, are those of the Moth Orchid.
+So having brown creeping roots appearing higher up on Monstera stems might not be your cup of tea.

 My Monstera is too big!

-Yes it does that!
-Pruning doesn't really work (although you can give it a go, just expect a messy result if you do), so the only real solution is to restrict it's growth in the first place by only feeding sparingly and keeping it in a smallish pot.
+Yes it does that I'm afraid!
+Pruning doesn't really give a neat and tidy look, so the only real solution is to restrict it's growth by only feeding sparingly and keeping it in a smallish pot.
 Keep the roots restricted and you will limit the amount of green leaf growth.

 No holes in my Swiss Cheese Plant